Kaiapoi High School Kaiapoi High School

 Head of Faculty/Teacher in Charge: Mx R. Goldstein, Mr B. Morrison.

-Recommended Prior LearningTo be accepted for this course, students should have earned 14 or more credits from Level 2 Wearable Arts, or have received HOF approval
+To be accepted for this course, students should have earned 14 or more credits from Level 2 Wearable Arts, or have received HOF approval

 This is a practical 3D making course for students who want to create designs for an event or performance context.

 This could be film, fashion, theatre, kapa haka, dance, or a cultural performance.
-It can be a real or fictitious event.

 What is taught in courses varies from year to year.
 This course could include:

 In year 13 students will need to choose 4 courses from the options available.
-The options are: Design costumes/ Make costumes/ Design props and scenery/ Make props and scanery/ Design special effects makeup/ Create the special effects makeup.
+The options are: Design costumes/ Make costumes/ Design props and scenery/ Make props and scenery/ Design special effects makeup/ Create the special effects makeup.

 *You can design four themed costumes of your choice.
 You can have one main costume and 3 supporting costumes.